 In this step, the main installation entry point has to be selected.
-Depending on the vendor, the package may be in a Windows Installer format (.msi) or any other, most often executable format (.exe).
+Depending on the vendor, the package may be in a Windows Installer format (.msi), MSIX package (.msix) or any other, most often executable format (.exe).
 Select the full file path to the setup by pressing the Browse [...] button.
 After a setup is selected, its details are presented underneath.